aldrinRamiro/tekkenSets/README.md

 WIP

-Currently: Pulls player's sets from Smash.gg using their player ID
+Currently: Pulls player's sets from Smash.gg using their player ID and gets scores of Tekken sets (not including DQs)

 * JS
 * GraphQL